How Long Can a Pool Be Empty? Safe Duration & Risks

 Partial Filling Strategy

 Instead of completely emptying, maintain 12-18 inches of water in the shallow end.
 This provides enough weight to counteract most hydrostatic pressure while still allowing major repairs or cleaning.
-Add 1 gallon of liquid chlorine per 1,000 gallons of remaining water weekly to prevent algae growth.
+Add liquid chlorine as needed to maintain 1-3 ppm chlorine levels to prevent algae growth (typically 1-2 ounces of liquid chlorine per 1,000 gallons weekly, but test and adjust based on readings).

 Groundwater Monitoring